thoricelli/VIOFO-A119-V3-details/README.md

 The NOVATEK NT96670, does not have publicly accessable datasheets. <br>
 This SoC has 2 cpu's.

-The first core (CPU1) is used for handling the image sensor (see below what its tasks are). <br>
+The first CPU (CPU1) is used for handling the image sensor (see below what its tasks are). <br>
-The second core (CPU2) is used for handling WIFI (not included), saving to the SD card, handling the UI, etc..
+The second CPU (CPU2) is used for handling WIFI (not included), saving to the SD card, handling the UI, etc..

 # Memory map
 The memory map can be changed by the configuration specified in the firmware file.<br>